-- (a) All platted land and lands of less than ten (10) acres in area shall be regulated by the provisions of the RP District (Chapter 6), unless such land is used as part of, or in conjunction with, an otherwise permitted agricultural operation. - (b) Generalized and specialized farm operations, including the raising or growing of crops, livestock, poultry, bees, and other farm animals, products, and food stuffs, together with farm buildings and other installations customary and necessary to farms or agricultural operations including, but not limited to, grain dryers and storage, hay storage, and similar facilities used to store products produced on the premises. - (c) Commercial "u-pick" farms with sufficient off-street parking provided. - (d) Dairy farms, including storage and cooling facilities used to store milk produced on the premises but stored no longer than five (5) days. - (e) Green houses, nurseries, tree and sod farms, or other similar uses, but not including retail sales on the premises. - (f) Detached single family dwelling. - (g) Churches and public, parochial, and other private elementary, intermediate, or high schools, provided the principle means of ingress or egress to the site is from a major thoroughfare or collector road as defined in Section 2.03. - (h) Cemeteries. - (i) All parks and recreation facilities and campgrounds which are publicly owned; provided that all principal and accessory buildings shall be setback at least seventy-five (75) feet from all property lines, and that the layout and operation of such park shall not impair the continued use and enjoyment of adjacent or nearby properties. - (j) Private stables, as defined in Section 2.03, and which is accessory to a residential use, subject to the following conditions: - 1.
+- (a) All platted land and lands of less than ten (10) acres in area shall be regulated by the provisions of the RP District (Chapter 6), unless such land is used as part of, or in conjunction with, an otherwise permitted agricultural operation. - (b) Generalized and specialized farm operations, including the raising or growing of crops, livestock, poultry, bees, and other farm animals, products, and food stuffs, together with farm buildings and other installations customary and necessary to farms or agricultural operations including, but not limited to, grain dryers and storage, hay storage, and similar facilities used to store products produced on the premises. - (c) Commercial "u-pick" farms with sufficient off-street parking provided. - (d) Dairy farms, including storage and cooling facilities used to store milk produced on the premises but stored no longer than five (5) days. - (e) Green houses, nurseries, tree and sod farms, or other similar uses, but not including retail sales on the premises. - (f) Detached single family dwelling. - (g) Churches and public, parochial, and other private elementary, intermediate, or high schools. - (h) Cemeteries. - (i) All parks and recreation facilities and campgrounds which are publicly owned; provided that all principal and accessory buildings shall be setback at least seventy-five (75) feet from all property lines, and that the layout and operation of such park shall not impair the continued use and enjoyment of adjacent or nearby properties. - (j) Private stables, as defined in Section 2.03, and which is accessory to a residential use, subject to the following conditions: - 1.
 All animals shall be owned by the occupants of the residence. - 2.
-The numbers of animals and all buildings in which animals are kept, shall meet the provisions of Section 3.16(b). - The area on which the horses are kept shall be completely enclosed by a fence or similar barrier to prevent animals from trespassing on adjoining property or roadways.
+The numbers of animals and all buildings in which animals are kept, shall meet the provisions of Section 3.16(b). - 3.
+The area on which the horses are kept shall be completely enclosed by a fence or similar barrier to prevent animals from trespassing on adjoining property or roadways. - 4.
+The premises shall be kept in a sanitary condition and the keeping of horses shall not result in objectionable odors, dust, noise, or other nuisance which would pose a nuisance to nearby residents.

-- 4. The premises shall be kept in a sanitary condition and the keeping of horses shall not result in objectionable odors, dust, noise, or other nuisance which would pose a nuisance to nearby residents. - 5.
-The storage of manure shall be a minimum of one-hundred (100) feet from any property line. - (k) Roadside stands which are operated on a seasonal basis and are otherwise removed during the majority of the year, subject to the following provisions: - 1.
+- 5. The storage of manure shall be a minimum of one-hundred (100) feet from any property line. - (k) Roadside stands which are operated on a seasonal basis and are otherwise removed during the majority of the year, subject to the following provisions: - 1.
 Only fruits and vegetables grown on the premises are sold. - 2.
 The sales area shall not exceed thirty-two (32) square feet in area. - 3.
 No part of the roadside stand or sales area shall be located within a road right-of-way. - 4.
 Only one (1) stand per premises shall be permitted. - (l) Accessory buildings and uses customarily incidental to any of the above permitted uses, subject to the provisions of Section 3.02.